tylerstoltz/SW_MCP/README.md

 ## License

 This project is provided as-is for use with SolidWorks 2020.
 Ensure compliance with SolidWorks API licensing terms.
+Do whateveryh you want with what's provided here, it's all from publicly available documentation.

 ## References